-Much like a freight forwarder or logistics expert on exports, licensed customs brokers are individuals, associations, corporations, or partnerships that are licensed and regulated by the U.S. Customs Border Protection (CBP).
-Customs brokers are licensed by U.S. Customs after passing a qualifying test.
+Much like a freight forwarder or logistics expert on exports, licensed customs brokers are individuals, associations, corporations, or partnerships licensed and regulated by the U.S. Customs Border Protection (CBP).
+Customs brokers receive a license from the U.S. Customs after passing a qualifying test.

 What a Customs Broker Does

 Customs brokers assist with both offline and online documentation.
 They are experts with country-specific rules and regulations and can calculate duties and related taxes, as well as any payments to the CBP.
 They make sure that your goods are cleared through customs in a timely, seamless, and economical fashion.
 This service is provided for a reasonable fee.
 They are obligated to comply with regulatory and statutory requirements on behalf of an importing client.

 These professionals typically handle issues concerning entry procedures and classification issues such as:

 - The U.S. Harmonized Tariff Classification System (HTSA)

 - Tariff treatments and trade agreements that can lower duty rates or set other limits to particular goods

 - Determines the valuation and classification of goods